Flutter Setup

 Custom Notification Icon (Android)

-Optionally configure a custom notification icon for incoming Android notifications by placing icon file(s) in android/app/src/main/res/mipmap-* and calling:
+Optionally configure a custom notification icon for incoming Android notifications by placing icon file(s) in android/app/src/main/res/mipmap-* and adding the following lines of code inside your android/app/src/main/AndroidManifest.xml:

-Note: If you don't call this method, or an invalid resource is provided, a generic icon will be used instead.
+Note: If you don't specify a custom notification icon, a generic icon will be displayed instead.

 Parse Notification Data